AdobeDocs/commerce-learn.en/help/merchant/introduction/3-5-create-simple-product.md

 ---
-title: [!DNL Commerce] for business users - Simple products
+title: "[!DNL Commerce] for business users - Simple products"
 description: Learn how to create a simple product using product attribute sets.
 topic: Commerce
 kt: 5771